 Quickly find the news or speech you are looking for:

-In case you couldn’t make it to Miami – or were running from one meeting to the next – here are three takeaways from the first day of the ICC Banking Commission’s 2018 Annual Meeting.
+In case you couldn’t make it to Beijing, here are three key takeaways from the first day of the ICC Banking Commission’s 2019 Annual Meeting.

 The Annual Meeting of the International Chamber of Commerce (ICC) Banking Commission gets underway this week in Beijing, gathering over 650 delegates from 59 countries to discuss the state of the industry and celebrate 100 years of ICC.